MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 Cost Optimization focuses on **detecting spend patterns, prioritizing investments in critical areas, and optimizing in others** to meet the organization's budget while meeting business requirements.

-The [Cost Optimization design principles](../cost-optimization/principles.md) provide a high-level design strategy for achieving those goals and making tradeoffs as necessary in the technical design related to your web app and the environment in which they run.
+The [Cost Optimization design principles](../cost-optimization/principles.md) provide a high-level design strategy for achieving those goals and making tradeoffs as necessary in the technical design related to your web apps and the environment in which they run.

 ##### Design checklist

-Start your design strategy based on the [**design review checklist for Cost Optimization**](../cost-optimization/checklist.md) for investments and fine tune the design so that the workload is aligned with the budget allocated for the workload.
+Start your design strategy based on the [design review checklist for Cost Optimization](../cost-optimization/checklist.md) for investments and fine tune the design so that the workload is aligned with the budget allocated for the workload.
 Your design should use the right Azure capabilities, monitor investments, and find opportunities to optimize over time.

 > [!div class="checklist"]
 >